octobercms/docs/plugin-registration.md

 The **Plugin.php** file, called the *Plugin registration file*, is an initialization script that declares a plugin's core functions and information.
 Registration files can provide the following:

-- Information about the plugin, its name, and author
+1. Information about the plugin, its name, and author.
-- Registration methods for extending the CMS
+1. Registration methods for extending the CMS.

 Registration scripts should use the plugin namespace.
 The registration script should define a class with the name `Plugin` that extends the `\System\Classes\PluginBase` class.
 The only required method of the plugin registration class is the `pluginDetails()`.
 An example Plugin registration file: